-Graduate School Use Only ApprovedCard Comp Exam Date Exam ResultsReg Total HoursTrans Hours Thesis ApproxReg Thesis AproxHrsGrade
+Graduate School Use Only ApprovedCard Comp Exam Date Exam ResultsReg.
+Total HoursTrans Hours Thesis AprodGrade Thesis AprodGrade Thesis Aprod

 This application is to be completed by the student, recommended by the appropriate designated faculty, Exam Results Reg

 Degree for which you Master's EdD PsyD PhD Date Date

 Name as on University Records(Last, First Middle)

 Mailing Address

 Telephone Email Address

 Degree/Program Option/Emphasis: (If Applicable)

 Certificate (If Applicable):

-Chair: Member:
+Examination Committee (Master's - List your final examination committee) (Doctoral - List your comprehensive exam committee) Chair: Member:

 Member: Member:

 Member: Member:

 Student Signature:

 To be Completed by the Student's Graduate Program: The admission of to candidacy for the degree is recommended by the

 Name

 program upon completion of the minimum requirements of semester hours.
 The courses

 listed on the following pages have been approved for use toward the degree.

 Advisor Signature Program Director Signature

 Advisor's Name: Program Director Name

 For Graduate School Use Only

 Grad School Approval: